Digital Scholarship Project Translations

 Featured Student Reflections

-Lizzy’s Experience Constructing the March Digital Translation Project
+Blake’s Experience Constructing the Yōkai Senjafuda Digital Translation Project